Ferrybank GAA

-Ferrybank GAA is a Gaelic Athletic Association (GAA) club based in Waterford City, Republic of Ireland.
+Ferrybank GAA is a Gaelic Athletic Association (GAA) club based in the village of Ferrybank Co Kilkenny, Republic of Ireland.
 It is situated in the suburb of Ferrybank on the north bank of the River Suir.
 There have been Gaelic games played in Ferrybank since the first team known as the Davis's was formed in the early 1890s.
 The club, under its present guise, was formed in 1950, and celebrated its 50th anniversary in the year 2000.

 The club caters for boys and girls from the age of 5 years and upwards.
 At juvenile level, the club were U-14 and U-16 County Champions in hurling in 2007 and teams are fielded at all juvenile grades.
-At adult level in hurling, the club fields teams at intermediate and minor levels.
+At adult level in hurling, the club fields teams at senior and junior levels.
 In Gaelic football, the club were Waterford Junior Champions in 2007.